 In Toronto, Pride is a month-long affair and a year-round mindset.
+Here’s how to celebrate the city’s 2SLGBTQ+ experience whenever you visit.

-With over a million locals and visitors participating in June’s annual Pride Parade, Dyke March, Trans March and other Pride Weekend events, Toronto throws the biggest Pride party in Canada.
-But the celebration doesn’t end on July 1.
+With over a million locals and visitors participating in Pride Toronto’s (June 1–30, 2024) annual Pride Parade, Dyke March, Trans March and other Festival Weekend events (June 28–30, 2024), Toronto throws the biggest Pride party in Canada.

-The city’s vibrant LGBTQ+ community is busy year round, with events and activities that embrace arts and culture, sports and recreation, creativity and community no matter what season you’re visiting.
-Here are some ideas for the to-do list*.
+But the celebration doesn’t start or end in June.
+The city’s vibrant 2SLGBTQ+ community is busy year-round, with events and activities that embrace arts and culture, sports and recreation, creativity and community no matter what season you visit.
+Here are some ideas for the to-do list.

 Visit The Village

-Queer or straight, you can’t visit Toronto and not pop into Church-Wellesley Village (aka the Gay Village), anchored at Church Street and Wellesley Street East.
-This gaybourhood is jumping and thumping with great casual restaurants like Hair of the Dog and Smith, and iconic watering holes like Woody’s and Sailor, drag haven Crews & Tangos, the leather-forward Black Eagle, and the gentlemen’s members club Flash on Church.
+This gaybourhood is jumping and thumping with great casual restaurants like Hair of the Dog and iconic watering holes like Woody’s and Sailor, drag haven Crews & Tangos, the leather-forward Black Eagle, and the gentlemen’s members club Flash on Church.

-Outside the Village, Queen Street West — from Trinity Bellwoods Park west to Roncesvalles Avenue — is also known as Queer West.
-Among a ton of LGBTQ+ positive restaurants and bars-in-the-wall along Queen, Ossington Street and Dundas Street West, Sweaty Betty’s is the area’s go-to dive bar for DJs and drag shows.
-North on College Street, the legendary El Convento Rico remains Toronto’s longest-running Latin drag bar, open since 1992.
+Among a ton of 2SLGBTQ+ positive restaurants and bars-in-the-wall along Queen, Ossington Street and Dundas Street West, Sweaty Betty’s is the area’s go-to dive bar for DJs and drag shows.

 Hit the film festival circuit

-The annual Inside Out Film and Video Festival (May 26 to June 5, 2022) is a chance for audiences to see films created by and about lesbians, gays, bisexuals and transgender people of all ages, races and abilities.
-A series of screenings is also scheduled throughout the year, with a touring program hitting smaller cities in Southern Ontario.
+The annual Inside Out 2SLGBTQ+ Film Festival (May 24–June 1, 2024) is a chance for audiences to see films created by and about lesbians, gays, bisexuals and transgender people of all ages, races and abilities.

-In September, movie fans line up in droves for the Toronto International Film Festival (September 8 to 18, 2022) which typically includes an abundance of queer-centric films in its lineup each year.
-Past gems have included award-winning titles such as Call Me By Your Name and Moonlight.
+A series of screenings are also scheduled throughout the year, with a satellite festival in Ottawa.
+In September, movie fans line up in droves for the Toronto International Film Festival (September 5–15, 2024) which typically includes an abundance of queer-centric films in its lineup each year.

 Enjoy some live theatre

-Having premiered almost 1,000 new works for the stage for more than one million people with its year-round program, Buddies in Bad Times Theatre is the biggest and longest-running LGBTQ+ theatre company in the world.
 Founded in 1978, it champions queer theatrical expression and holds absolutely nothing back.
 February’s annual Rhubarb Festival is an audience favourite, a melting pot of new works for theatre, dance, music and performance art.
-Conveniently and happily, the theatre is attached to Tallulah’s, a cabaret bar that sets its own stage for events and shows.

 Get sporty